kpeacocke/terraform-github-repo/docs/development/workflow-refactoring.md

 - Streamlined branch management and git operations
 - Improved environment variable handling and debug output

-These improvements ensure the documentation deployment process is more resilient, easier to debug, and less prone to SSL-related failures or alias conflicts.
+These improvements ensure the documentation deployment process is more resilient and easier to debug, and less prone to SSL-related failures or alias conflicts.

 ## Benefits